he-yang/Excel-to-JSON/source/getstarted.md

 * If you have subscribed "Pro Features", you can set more options
 * Click on "Go" button
 * You will later see the converted JSON below the "Go" button
-* Later you can "copy+paste" / "copy to clipboard" JSON and save it to your computer
+* Later you can "copy+paste" / "copy to clipboard" /"Save As" JSON and save it to your computer

 ### Video Guide to Use add-in